reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 - For example: Xpath is "/open-config/bgp/neighbor".
   Then the "/open-config" is stored in the first node, "/bgp" is stored in the second node and then "/neighbor" is stored the third node along with the Role, operation and access information.
 Please Refer TrieNode table in the above diagram.
 - The TrieValue table from the above diagram has the Role, Operator and access information.
-  Example: Admin,secadmin and netadmin are Roles.
+	- Roles supported : admin, operator, secadmin and netadmin.
-           Read, Write and RPC are Operations types.
+	- Operations supported : Read, Write and RPC.
-           Permit, Deny, PermitAll and Denyall are access types.
+	- Access types supported : Permit, Deny, PermitAll and Denyall.

 #### 3.3.1.1 RBAC REST/GNMI Validation

 - When a REST/GNMI query is executed, the rest query will be received in the REST/GNMI server.
 - Once the query is received, the credentials are validated.
-- After validating the credentials, the roles for the username is fetched from the USER_ACC_STATE_TABLE in Redis STATE_DB.
+- After validating the credentials, the roles for the username is fetched from the USER_TABLE in Redis USER_DB.
 - Then the Userole, OperationType and REST/GNMI query XPATH is given to the Validation function to do a trie search.
 - Using the Trie search with the xpath as input, the exact trieNode is found.
 - Then the userrole and operation is searched in the trieNode to get the access type.